 The steepness of the vineyard has made it exceptionally frost-resistant, and the rocky soil ensures good drainage.
 Warm days and very cool nights provide slow ripening fruit, retaining good acids and aromatics.

 While the first plantings at Quarry Hill were of Pinot Noir in 1999, the vineyard’s four and a half hectares are largely devoted to Shiraz with small blocks of Sauvignon Blanc and Pinot, expanding in 2006 when Tempranillo and Savagnin (thought to be Albariño at the time) were added.
-We plan to soon be producing a red Rhône blend, which will involve Grenache, Mataro/Mourvedre, Shiraz, Cinsault and Roussanne.
+We've since re-planted our higher West Block with a new clone of Shiraz, Grenache, Mataro/Mourvedre, and Roussanne - the components for a red Rhône blend, which we first made in 2017, called simply "West Block".

 The site is naturally low yielding and throughout the life of the vineyard, the emphasis has been on producing high quality grapes for delivery to some of the region’s leading winemakers, and for our own vintages.